kevinpapst/AdminLTEBundle/README.md

 Published under the MIT, read the [LICENSE](LICENSE) file for more information.

-Thanks to all contributors and people who helped shaping Kimai 2!

-As this repository is based on a fork of [AdminThemeBundle](https://github.com/avanzu/AdminThemeBundle) please check their contributor list as well.
+This repository is based on the work of [AdminThemeBundle](https://github.com/avanzu/AdminThemeBundle), please check their contributor list as well and give them a star!